tlodge/databox-sdk-tutorial/tutorials/functions/index.md

 title: function tutorials
 ---

 This set of tutorials is aimed at getting you writing apps that make use of the **dbfunction** (databox functon) node.
 The dbfunction node allows you to write javascript code to process data.
-Unlike other nodes, it is relatively unconstrained, and all of the tutorials in this section will make some use of dbfunctions.
+Unlike other nodes, it is relatively unconstrained.

 There are a few headline things that you need to know: